-[F] 910.3.4 Vent operation.
+910.3.4 Vent Operation.
 Smoke and heat vents shall be capable of being operated by approved automatic and manual means.
 Automatic operation of smoke and heat vents shall conform to the provisions of Sections 910.3.2.1 through 910.3.2.3.

-[F] 910.3.4.1 Sprinklered buildings.
+910.3.4.1 Sprinklered buildings.
 Where installed in buildings equipped with an approved automatic sprinkler system, smoke and heat vents shall be designed to operate automatically.

 The automatic operating mechanism of the smoke and heat vents shall operate at a temperature rating at least 100 degrees F (approximately 38 degrees Celsius) greater than the temperature rating of the sprinklers installed.

-Exception: Manual only system per 910.2
+Exception: Manual only systems per Section 910.2.

-[F] 910.3.4.2 Nonsprinklered buildings.
+910.3.4.2 Nonsprinklered Buildings.
 Where installed in buildings not equipped with an approved automatic sprinkler system, smoke and heat vents shall operate automatically by actuation of a heat-responsive device rated at between 100°F (56°C) and 220°F (122°C) above ambient.